schollz/find/README.md

 ## Monitor location in realtime

-Visualize the classifications in realtime with D3 optimized pie charts.

 <center>

-![Screenshot of the classifications page](http://internalpositioning.com/guide/img/classifications1.png) *Screenshot of the classifications page*
+![Screenshot of the classifications page](http://internalpositioning.com/guide/img/classifications1.png)

 </center><br>

 ## Visualize accuracy and errors

-An intuitive dashboard page lets you calculate efficiencies and visualize the errors.

 <center>

-![Charts show a clear diagnostics of the accuracy for each room](http://internalpositioning.com/guide/img/stats1.png) *Charts show a clear diagnostics of the accuracy for each room*
+![Charts show a clear diagnostics of the accuracy for each room](http://internalpositioning.com/guide/img/stats1.png)

 </center><br>

 <center>

-![Pie charts lets you visualize the classification errors](http://internalpositioning.com/guide/img/pies1.png) *Pie charts lets you visualize the classification errors*
+![Pie charts lets you visualize the classification errors](http://internalpositioning.com/guide/img/pies1.png)

 </center><br>

 ## Visualize raw data

-There is even an in-depth analysis of the raw fingerprint data.

 <center>

-![In-depth analysis of the raw fingerprint data](http://internalpositioning.com/guide/img/signals1.png) *Analysis of the raw fingerprint data*
+![In-depth analysis of the raw fingerprint data](http://internalpositioning.com/guide/img/signals1.png)

 </center><br>

 # Server setup

-First get the latest source code:
+Installation is very simple.
+Simply download the latest source code and install:

     git clone https://github.com/schollz/find.git

-Installation is very simple.
-First install Python 3.4 development packages and start a virtualenv:

-    sudo apt-get update
-    sudo apt-get -y upgrade
-    sudo apt-get install python3.4-dev
-    sudo apt-get install python3-pip
-    sudo pip3 install virtualenv

-    cd find-ml
+    cd find/
-    virtualenv -p /usr/bin/python3 venv
-    source venv/bin/activate

-Now you can run the setup using:

-    (venv)$ python setup.py install
+    sudo python3 setup.py install

 After which you will be prompted to enter the `address` and `port` of your server.
-If you want to run on a home network run `ifconfig` to check your `address` (it will be something like `192.168.X.Y` usually).
+If you want to run on a home network run `ifconfig` to check your address (it will be something like `192.168.X.Y` usually).
 If you want to use an public address you can also use that.
-If you are using a reverse proxy you can also set the `external address`, but if not, you can just leave that blank.
+Note: if you are using a reverse proxy you can also set the `external address`, but if not, you can just leave that blank.

-To run the program simple use:
+To run **FIND** simple use:

-    (venv)$ uwsgi --http address -w server

-where `address` is the address you set above.
+    python3 server.py

 # App